-Our common stock is listed on the New York Stock Exchange under the symbol "MPW".
-On February 14, 2007, the closing price per share of our common stock was \$16.01.
-To ensure that we maintain our qualification as a real estate investment trust, ownership by any person is limited to 9.8% of the lesser of the number or value of outstanding common shares, with certain exceptions.
+We are offering 11,000,000 shares of our common stock.
+Our common stock is listed on the New York Stock Exchange under the symbol "MPW."
+The last reported sale price of our common stock on March 12, 2008 was \$11.87 per share.
+To ensure that we maintain our qualification as a real estate investment trust, ownership by any person is limited to 9.8% of the lesser of the number or value of our outstanding common shares, with certain exceptions.

 Investing in our common stock involves a high degree of risk.
-Before buying any shares, you should read the discussion of material risks of investing in our common stock in "Risk factors" beginning on page S-10 of this prospectus supplement.
+Before buying any shares, you should read the discussion of material risks in "Risk factors" beginning on page S-10 of this prospectus supplement and beginning on page 9 of our Annual Report on Form 10-K for the year ended December 31, 2007.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus supplement or the accompanying prospectus are truthful or complete.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus supplement or the accompanying prospectus, including, in each case, the documents incorporated herein by reference, is truthful or complete.
 Any representation to the contrary is a criminal offense.

-Per Share Total
+Per share Total

 Public offering price \$ \$

 Underwriting discounts and commissions \$ \$

-Proceeds, before expenses to us(1) \$ \$
+Proceeds, before expenses, to us \$ \$